FerJeffQ/web_development_bootcamp/README.md

 # Bootcamp

-## This repository have some examples to HTML, CSS and Javascript
+##  There is have some examples to HTML, CSS and Javascript